luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **assign** (const GaloisKeys &): The given GaloisKeys

-: Copies a given GaloisKeys to the current one.
+Usage: Copies a given GaloisKeys to the current one.

 <br>